Prayer Feedon your Website

 Daily Prayers onto your own website, blog, newsreader etc.

 Below are two styles of the RSS feed to choose from plus

 instructions on how to add the Daily Prayer RSS feed to your

-Please read and check you are willing to abide by our
+First, please read and check you are willing to abide by

 Terms and Conditions around the correct use of the Daily Prayer

 How to add the RSS feed to your website